rao10/cassCosomology1/content/Atlantis Period/77K BCE.md

 > Q: (L) When did that planet break apart into the asteroid belt.
 >
 > A: 79 thousand years ago approximately.

-* Cassiopaea.org is a forum dedicated to sharing information and discussions related to the **Cassiopaea channelings**, which are communications received by a group of individuals claiming to channel messages from higher-dimensional beings.

-According to Cassiopaea material, the asteroid belt was formed around **79000 BCE** when a planet called **Kantek**, located between Mars and Jupiter, was destroyed by the psychic energy of its inhabitants [A](https://cassiopaea.org/forum/threads/the-asteroid-belts.52316/?copilot_analytics_metadata=eyJldmVudEluZm9fY29udmVyc2F0aW9uSWQiOiJDbnUyc0pWaDV6MlVGcUNXUjJUNUwiLCJldmVudEluZm9fY2xpY2tTb3VyY2UiOiJjaXRhdGlvbkxpbmsiLCJldmVudEluZm9fbWVzc2FnZUlkIjoieWIyaEhoMkFvckZjU280M2ZWRlg1IiwiZXZlbnRJbmZvX2NsaWNrRGVzdGluYXRpb24iOiJodHRwczpcL1wvY2Fzc2lvcGFlYS5vcmdcL2ZvcnVtXC90aHJlYWRzXC90aGUtYXN0ZXJvaWQtYmVsdHMuNTIzMTZcLyJ9&citationMarker=9F742443-6C92-4C44-BF58-8F5A7C53B6F1).
-Some of the inhabitants, known as the **Annunaki**, were taken to Earth by beings referred to as **Lizards** [A](https://cassiopaea.org/forum/threads/the-asteroid-belts.52316/?copilot_analytics_metadata=eyJldmVudEluZm9fY2xpY2tTb3VyY2UiOiJjaXRhdGlvbkxpbmsiLCJldmVudEluZm9fbWVzc2FnZUlkIjoieWIyaEhoMkFvckZjU280M2ZWRlg1IiwiZXZlbnRJbmZvX2NvbnZlcnNhdGlvbklkIjoiQ251MnNKVmg1ejJVRnFDV1IyVDVMIiwiZXZlbnRJbmZvX2NsaWNrRGVzdGluYXRpb24iOiJodHRwczpcL1wvY2Fzc2lvcGFlYS5vcmdcL2ZvcnVtXC90aHJlYWRzXC90aGUtYXN0ZXJvaWQtYmVsdHMuNTIzMTZcLyJ9&citationMarker=9F742443-6C92-4C44-BF58-8F5A7C53B6F1).

-This theory is quite different from the mainstream scientific explanation and is part of the broader narrative shared through the Cassiopaea channelings.

-* Migration of Kantekanian (ancestors of Celts, Aryans) to Earth through Portal at Kiev ( Lizard Air drop & Merkaba)
-* 200 years coexistence with Neanderthal
-* Neanderthal taken to Other planets by 4D Lizards

 > [Session Date: Oct 05, 1994](https://cassiopaea.org/forum/threads/session-5-october-1994.22347/)
 >